Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Methodology

-PSVI captures only specific (important) posterior correlations in parameters $\mathbf{m}$, guided by prior knowledge of the physics controlling typical similar inverse problems.
-Specifically, our implementation of PSVI includes posterior correlations between pairs of locations that are spatially proximal, typically within one dominant wavelength in FWI problems.
-All other parameter correlations are ignored.
-This is accomplished by solving for specific off-diagonal elements of $\mathbf{L}$ during inversion, and fixing all other elements to be zero.
-This sparse structure for $\mathbf{L}$ and hence $\boldsymbol\Sigma$, requires a manageable number of hyperparameters to be optimised while still capturing what are typically the most significant correlations.
+We implement PSVI by defining specific off-diagonal elements of $\mathbf{L}$ to be real number parameters to be optimised during inversion; all other elements are set to be zero, thus assuming spatial independence of the corresponding parameter pairs \cite{zhao2024physically}.
+This results in a sparse structure for $\mathbf{L}$, and thus also the covariance matrix $\boldsymbol\Sigma$, requiring a manageable number of hyperparameters to be optimised in the inversion while still capturing what are typically found to be the most significant correlations.